raspberrypilearning/code-a-carol/en/step_4.md

 play_pattern_timed notes, durations
 ```

-+ Run your program — nothing will happen!
++ Run your program.
+Nothing will happen!
 To hear your melody, you will need to **call** the function by typing `intro` right at the bottom of your program, leaving out the `:`.

 ![Call the function](images/call-function.png)